acaldir/generate_cml_yaml/README.md

 Imagine you are designing a network with 10 routers and 5 switches, all interconnected in a specific way.
 Instead of manually adding each device and connection in CML:

 You define the connections in input.txt:

+For routers:

+Routers starting with "r" should have node_definition: iol-xe.
+Routers starting with "R" should have node_definition: iosv.
+For switches:

+Switches starting with "s" should have node_definition: ioll2-xe.
+Switches starting with "S" should have node_definition: iosvl2.

 <pre>
 $ <b>